neszha/cubegenjs/test-e2e/node-protector/README.md

 # About Project

-End to end test for node-protector module CubegenJS for Fastify project.
+End to end test for node-protector module CubegenJS with express-js project.

-## Run Test
+## Setup

 Install dependencis.
 ```sh